 Details: 18 holes + 3, Par 68, Length 5211m

 Location: St Cugat (Barcelona) Barcelona 20kms

->

-> Tennis is a massively popular sport in Barcelona, thanks in part to the number of top Spanish professionals, like Rafael Nadal.
+Tennis is a massively popular sport in Barcelona, thanks in part to the number of top Spanish professionals, like Rafael Nadal.
 The premier tennis club in the city (where you must be a member) is the Reial Club de Tenis Barcelona, located in Pedrables.
-A membership here is extremely expensive at several thousand euros.
-The second most-popular and exclusive club for tennis (and polo) is the Real Club de Polo, which is also members-only and just as steep in terms of membership costs.
+Membership here is extremely expensive at several thousand euros.
+The second-most-popular and exclusive club for tennis (and polo) is the Real Club de Polo, which is also members-only and just as steep in terms of membership costs.

->

-> A list of tennis clubs in and around Barcelona (non-member clubs specified)
+A list of tennis clubs in and around Barcelona (non-member clubs specified)

 Club Tennis Barcino